-The message likewise imported to inform the Seven Nations of Canada, who mostly were their descendents, of their danger, and demanded their aid, which they did; but whether they will join or no it was none of their business, that they must obey the call.
+The message likewise imported to inform the Seven Nations of Canada, who mostly were their descendents, of their danger, and demanded their aid, which they did; but whether they will ioin or no it was none of their business, that they must obey the

-I replied that I apprehended the Five Nations were more alarmed than they had occasion to be, but that I should acquaint Your Excellency with what they said.
+I replied that I apprehended the Five Nations were more alarmed than they had occasion to be, but that I should acquaint

+Your Excellency with what they said.

-As soon as Molly heard of my arrival she paid me a visit and gave me a full detail of her adventures and misfortunes since the rebellion, but in particular in fall of 1777 after our retreat from Fort Stanwix, when she was robbed of everything by the Rebels and their Indians for giving intelligence of their motions, by which they were surprised and defeated, when she was obliged to leave her habitation and flee for her and her children's safety to the Five Nations, wherein she was assisted by her brother Joseph, and proceeded to take asylum among the Five Nations, everyone of which pressed her to stay among them, but she fixed upon Cayuga as the center and having distant relations there, by whom she was kindly received.
+As soon as Molly heard of my arrival she paid me a visit and gave me a full detail of her adventures and misfortunes since the rebellion, but in particular in fall of 1777 after our retreat from Fort Stanwix, when she was robbed of everything by the Rebels and their Indians for giving intelligence of their motions, by which they were surprised and defeated, when she was obliged to leave her habitation and flee for her and her children's safety to the Five Nations, wherein she was assisted by her brother Joseph, and proceeded to take asylum among the Five Nations, everyone of which pressed her to stay among them, but she fixed upon Cayuga as the centre and having distant relations there, by whom she was kindly received.

-After General Burgoyne's affair she found them in general very fickle and wavering, in particular the head man of the Senecas, called Cayengwaraghton, with whom she had a long conversation in council, reminding him of the great friendship which subsisted between him and the late Sir William, whose memory she never mentioned without tears, which strikes Indians greatly, and to whom she said she often heard him declare and engage to live and die a firm friend to the King of England and his friends, with other striking arguments, which had such an effect upon that chief and the rest of the Five Nation Sachems, that they promised her faithfully to keep to the engagements to her late friend, for she is in reality considered and esteemed by them as his relict, and one word from her goes further with them than a thousand from any white man, without exception, also in general, who must purchase their interest and influence at a high rate was at Cayuga, he sent her repeated and very pressing and encouraging messages to reside at Niagara, which she at first did not know how to comply with, being so well taken care of by her friends, till at last she brought it about so as they could not take amiss her leaving them and parted in friendship.
+After General Burgoyne's affair she found them in general very fickle and wavering, in particular the head man of the Senecas, called Cayengwaraghton, with whom she had a long conversation in council, reminding him of the great friendship which subsisted between him and the late Sir William, whose memory she never mentioned without tears, which strikes Indians greatly, and to whom she said she often heard him declare and engage to live and die a firm friend to the King of England and his friends, with other striking arguments, which had such an effect upon that chief and the rest of the Five Nation Sachems, that they promised her faithfully to keep to the engagements to her late friend, for she is in reality considered and esteemed by them as his relict, and one word from her goes further with them than a thousand from any white man, without exception, also in general, who must purchase their interest and influence at a high rate.